UCL-EO/geog0111/docs/017_Functions.md

 The *purpose* of our function could be stated as:

-    purpose:

     generate a name string from list of strings

+According to [PEP0257](https://peps.python.org/pep-0257/) this should be a single line to describe the purpose **as the first line in the comment block**.
+If needed, more information can be given below in a comment block.

 The inputs could be: